h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/LogicalCashUnitDAO.rst

 .. java:method:: public LogicalCashUnit getLogicalCashUnit(Integer id)
    :outertype: LogicalCashUnitDAO

-   Gets the logical cash unit.
+   Gets the logical cash unit with the given id.

    :param id: the id
-   :return: the logical cash unit
+   :return: the logical cash unit, or null if it doesn't exist

 listLogicalCashUnits
 ^^^^^^^^^^^^^^^^^^^^